 Here are some of our many contributions that are helping the world learn how to address this new disease.

-We set up and validated our own testing capabilities to run hundreds of test each day and are using it to help others in the region.
-Our lab team members were named to the Governor’s Task Force for COVID-19 testing.
+We set up and validated our own COVID-19 testing in less than three weeks and used it to help others in the region.

 Organizations interested in arranging COVID-19 testing from our laboratory can submit a formal request at this link: https://ucdavis.health/COVIDLab

-UC Davis and UC San Diego are partnering to create COVID-19 testing hubs throughout the state of California.
+UC Davis and UC San Diego have partnered to create COVID-19 testing hubs throughout the state of California.
 Department faculty have helped transform a research lab into a pop-up clinical laboratory.

 Pre-clinical testing of immune response from VaxiPatch, a single-dose dermal patch with a metal microneedle array to deliver vaccines against SARS-CoV-2, is taking place at the Mouse Biology Program under the guidance of the lead veterinarian and scientist who is a member of our department.